avive/avive.github.io/readme.md

 # Career Highlights

-## Co-founder and Chief Product Officer [Spacemesh.io](https://spacemesh.io), Distributed Team, 2018 - 2024
+## Co-founder and Chief Product Officer [Spacemesh.io](https://spacemesh.io), Global Team, 2018 - 2024
 Spacemesh is an open-source blockchain platform that uses an advanced proofs-of-space-time consensus technology which provides high-secuity without massive energy waste.
 Lead product and platform apps development.

-## Co-founder and CTO, Gong, New York, 2015-2017
+## Co-founder and CTO, Gong, Inc, New York, NY, 2015-2017
 Gong is an ai-drivven news aggregator mobile app designed to solve the problem of fake news.
 Built the team, developed and launched the full mobile platform for web, Android and iOS.